Ohio bill bars ‘corporate slumlords’ from bidding on foreclosed homes - NewsBreak

 With few housing options and soaring rent prices, Boos said it’s easier for property owners to take advantage of their tenants who often have no choice but to stay in their current living conditions.

 “It creates an environment where property owners who are not maintaining their conditions still are able to operate and still are able to do business,” Boos said.
 “That’s why derelict, blighted properties can continue to attract desperate tenants.
-They have nowhere else to go.”4 shootings in 4 hours: What Columbus police know
+They have nowhere else to go.”

 Code enforcement officers in Columbus responded to about 39,000 complaints in 2021, which could include anything from broken furnaces to unmowed lawns that pass the city’s 12-inch threshold, according to Cynthia Rickman, assistant director of the Department of Building and Zoning Services.